 8. Go Dune Bashing in the Desert

-If a 4:00am wake up call for a hot air balloon ride is not your thing, dune bashing just might be a little more to your taste.
+If a 4:00am wake up call for a hot air balloon ride is not your thing, a Dubai desert safari might be a little more to your taste.
 There are a range of tour companies offering afternoon dune bashing excursions, so be sure to pick one that best suits your style.
 My preference is Platinum Heritage safaris for anything desert-related in Dubai.

 Location: Dubai Desert